Orioles vs. Dodgers MLB Betting Odds, Trends & Prediction

 Los Angeles is 6-4 ATS in its last 10 home games.

-The Dodgers are 5-5 SU in their last 10 games against the Rays.
+The Dodgers are 5-5 SU in their last 10 games against the Orioles.

 The total has gone over in 4 of the last 5 home games for Dodgers.